 - An extra materials fee will be charged to cover the materials for your project.

-- Classes will generally end around 5:00 pm, after which students are encouraged to join each other for dinner & socializing at one of many nearby restaurants.
+- Classes will generally end around 5:00 pm, after which students are encouraged to join each other for dinner & socializing at one of many nearby restaurants (10+ minutes away).
 The historic downtown Charlottesville area is known for it’s amazing local restaurants, with local ingredients.

 - Students are welcome to walk around our farm and learn a bit about beekeeping, gardening, sheep, chickens, and pigs.